Skip to content

 The recommended way to access the logs is through the WebApp (available at https://app.ubiops.com for our SaaS solution).
 It is also possible to access the logs via CLI or Client libraries, see Interfacing with UbiOps.

 Most objects in UbiOps (like deployments, pipelines, requests and builds) have a LOGS button which redirects to the logging page and automatically applies a filter for the relevant object.
-These filters can also be applied manually.
+These filters can also be applied manually by writing a log query.

 Log levels